Eligibility requirements for OHSU PREP have been outlined by the NIH definition:

 - You must be a US citizen, national, or permanent resident.

-- You must have graduated or be in the process of graduating with a baccalaureate degree in a biomedically relevant science from an accredited college or university after June 1st, 2019 (see FAQs for some exceptions)
+- You must have graduated or be in the process of graduating with a baccalaureate degree in a biomedically relevant science from an accredited college or university within the last three years before you apply (e.g., after March 1st, 2019 for the 2022 application cycle). (see FAQs for some exceptions)

 - You cannot be currently enrolled in a degree program.